Why Issue 4 of NCP 109 Requires an Increased Level of Consideration for Access Control Compliance

 Although these standards have existed for many years, they are being discussed more frequently now because electronic locking is far more common than when many buildings were originally designed.
 As installers retrofit access control to escape doors, the interaction between electronic locks, Building Regulations, fire strategies and EN escape hardware has become much more significant.
 NCP 109.4 brings these long-standing requirements into focus and asks that they now be considered, helping ensure that escape performance and product certification are not unintentionally compromised.

-If an escape door is electronically controlled, the locking hardware should be certified to the appropriate harmonised standard (BS EN 179, BS EN 1125, or BS EN 13637) to maintain both product compliance and life-safety performance.
+If an existing escape door is to become electronically controlled, the locking hardware should be certified to the same appropriate harmonised standard (BS EN 179, BS EN 1125 or BS EN 13637) to maintain both product compliance and life-safety performance.

 Fire-Safety Interfaces and BS 7273-4

-It is the recognised way to demonstrate compliance with the Building Regulations and the Fire Safety Order, as well as the equivalent statutory requirements in Scotland (the Building (Scotland) Regulations and the Fire (Scotland) Act 2005) and Northern Ireland (the Building Regulations (Northern Ireland) and the Fire and Rescue Services (Northern Ireland) Order 2006), all of which require that escape doors open easily and immediately in an emergency.
+BS 7273-4 is most commonly applied where a door relies on electrically powered locking to permit escape, such as magnetic locks, electrically held locks, or other electrically controlled devices.
+In these situations, it is the recognised way of demonstrating that the fire-safety interface meets the requirements of the Building Regulations and the Fire Safety Order.
+Equivalent statutory duties apply in Scotland (the Building (Scotland) Regulations and the Fire (Scotland) Act 2005) and Northern Ireland (the Building Regulations (Northern Ireland) and the Fire and Rescue Services (Northern Ireland) Order 2006), all of which require that escape doors are readily openable and release immediately in an emergency.

 Mechanical escape devices, such as those tested to BS EN 179 or BS EN 1125, already provide safe, single-action mechanical egress and do not rely on BS 7273-4 for handling the release, even when they are also operated electronically.